gngrwzrd/ios-over-air-distribute/readme.md

 1. html/php/mobileconfig to obtain a user's UDID from mobile Safari.
 2. html/plist for users to install the app.

-**Apple requires HTTPS for IPA installation over the air.
+**Apple requires HTTPS (trusted ssl, not self signed) for IPA installation over the air.
 You will need it!**

 ## ADHOC ##